 10. Sachajuan Silver Shampoo

 This silver shampoo is one of the best purple shampoos for blonde hair available.
 Not only does the violet pigment in the shampoo tone blonde hair and boost the coolness of white, silver and grey hair, but also it adds shine.
 The formula also boosts volume and moisture thanks to the Ocean Silk technology.
-Get a bottle for your hair from Sephora!
+Get a bottle for your hair from Sephora, or Amazon!

 11. TIGI Catwalk Fashionista Violet Shampoo